 State Troopers: Two fatalities in two crashes in DeKalb County

-DEKALB COUNTY, Ala. – State troopers confirm two people have died Tuesday on Highway 117 in DeKalb County.
+DEKALB COUNTY, Ala. – State troopers confirm two people died Tuesday afternoon in downtown Valley Head.

+Officials said one person was killed after a head on collision between Church and School Street on Highway 117.
+Two others were injured and transported to the hospital.